thumulakaru/Unit-3--repo/Readme.md

 ## Success Criteria
 1. The journal should have a login/registration system.
-2. The journal should be able to record math questions/answers/memo and edit them later.
+2. The journal should be able to record math questions with a title, an answer and a memo.
-3.
+3. The user should be able to view and edit journal entries later.
+4. The journal entries will be displayed separately to each user.
+5. The GUI should have a dark theme.
+6. All the inputting data has to go through validation inorder to stop the user from entering a blank entry.

 # Criteria B: Design